cjgalvisc96/ApacheKafkaPython/README.md

 # ApacheKafkaPython
-Template to create microservices using EDA with Kafka
+Template to create microservices using EDA(Event Driven Architecture) with Apache Kafka